chuanglun/EBlink/README.md

 EBlink ARM Cortex-M debug tool with squirrel scripting device support

 Upcomming 2.9 release:
- - Add: "-F cmp=myimage.elf" command to compare the content of file against MCU for e.g. automated testing.
+ - Add: "-F cmp=myimage.elf" command to compare the content of file [elf,hex or srec] against MCU for e.g. automated testing.
  - Fix: On verbose level > 4 give warning if and which environment variables are used for tracing.